Skip to main content

 • Future Mobility Fest

 Join us for the Future Mobility Fest, a dynamic drop-in community event tailored for all ages, showcasing the exciting world of mobility and autonomous vehicles.
 Engage in hands-on workshops, explore interactive booths, and attend insightful presentations by the Faculty of Engineering and Applied Science (FEAS) at Ontario Tech University.
-Connect with peers who share your interests, meet inspiring role models and professors from Ontario Tech University, and discover the endless possibilities that STEM fields offer.
+Connect with peers who share your interests, meet inspiring role models and professors from Ontario Tech, and discover the endless possibilities that STEM fields offer.
 Don’t miss this opportunity to connect with your community through interactive STEM experiences and embark on an exciting journey towards autonomous mobility!

 LEARN MORE